gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation-Tutorial.md

 4. Sample size (which often varies from SNP to SNP)
 5. A Z-score

-In addition, because imputation quality is correlated with LD Score, we usually remove poorly-imputed SNPs by filtering on INFO > 0.9.
+Imputation quality is correlated with LD Score, and low imputation quality yields lower test statistics, so imputation quality is a confounder for LD Score regression.
+To prevent bias from variable imputation quality, we usually remove poorly-imputed SNPs by filtering on INFO > 0.9.
 The scz and bip summary statistics that we're using for this tutorial have INFO columns, so `munge_sumstats.py` will automatically perform the filtering.
 If you're using summary statistics that don't come with an INFO column, we recommend filtering to HapMap3 SNPs (using the `--merge` or `--merge-alleles` flags), because these seem to be well-imputed in most studies.

 The two sets of summary statistics that we're using for this tutorial don't have sample size columns, so we'll have to assume that sample size is the same for all SNPs and specify these sample sizes using the `--N` flag.
 The sample size for the scz study in question was 17115 and the sample size for the bip study was 11810.